Raksani/demo-ci/README.md

 Run the tests locally by typing `ant test`.
 Ant will perform the "init", "compile", "test-compile", and "test" targets, and display output on your terminal.

-If you type `ant test` a second time, you will see that the "init", "compile", and "test-compile" tasks don't do anything, because their results are already up-to-date.
+If you type `ant test` a second time, the "init", "compile", and "test-compile" tasks are run but don't do anything, because their outputs are already up-to-date.

 ### Managing Dependencies

 This project needs JUnit JARs to run tests.
 These are (suprisingly) not on the CLASSPATH of the Travis virtual machine, so they need to be installed before compiling the code.
 The Ant `deps` task includes a command to download JUnit JARs into a `./lib` directory.
 The Travis config file `.travis.yml` runs `ant deps` as part of the VM initialization.

-I do this because JUnit is already installed on my computer, so I don't need to download it each time.
-In the `.travis.yml` file you'll see that the `lib.dir` directory is set to `lib` (directory relative to the project dir), whereas when I run Ant locally (on my machine), `lib` points to my JUnit directory, which is `/opt/junit`.
+I do this because JUnit is already installed on my computer in an external directory, so I don't need to download it each time.
+In the `.travis.yml` file you'll see that the `lib.dir` property is set to `./lib` (directory relative to the project dir), whereas when I run Ant locally, `lib.dir` points to my JUnit lib directory.

 ### Enable Travis on Github